 The Cuisinart was on par with but just slightly inferior to the two top performers in our baking test.
-It scored a 7 out of 10, just below the top score of 9 and well ahead of the worst score of 4.
-The only reason it missed out on a higher sore was because it was somewhat less adept at retaining moisture.
-It made cookies with crispy edges and gooey middles that if anything were just a tad too dry.
+The only reason it missed out on a higher score was that it was somewhat less adept at retaining moisture.
+It made cookies with crispy edges and gooey middles that, if anything, were just a tad too dry.
 It cooked cakes very evenly but again with a slightly drier texture.
-Its drumsticks were top notch, but again the meat was just a bit drier than that of the best performing ovens.
+Its drumsticks were top-notch, but again the meat was just a bit drier than that of the best performing ovens.

 Ease of Use

 Our temperature accuracy test is where the Cuisinart really fell behind the top performers.
-It scored a 4, putting it in the lower half of a metric that had scores between 2 and 9.
-When set to 350˚ in our test the Cuisinart was 10˚ hot at the 15-minute mark and rose to 25˚ hot at the 30-minute mark.
+When set to 350˚ in our test, the Cuisinart was 10˚ hot at the 15-minute mark and rose to 25˚ hot at the 30-minute mark.
 It consistently ran 25˚ hot when set to 400˚.
-When set to 450˚ it fluctuated between 20˚ and 25˚ hot.
+When set to 450˚, it fluctuated between 20˚ and 25˚ hot.

-The Cuisinart shared the bottom score of 5 with one other model in our frozen meal preparation test.
-This was not far below the top score of 8, earned by the Panasonic FlashXpress, but its results did feel somewhat below par.
+The Cuisinart shared the bottom score with one other model in our frozen meal preparation test.
 It was able to cook frozen pizzas fairly evenly on the surface, but it often left the dough at the center quite underdone.
 We got similar results with tater tots: crispy outsides but insides that felt a bit too soggy.
 While most of these problems could probably be fixed by lengthening cook times, it is annoying to follow the provided cooking instructions and come out with less than stellar results.

 The Cuisinart was again just below the top performers in our toasting quality tests.
-It scored a 7, putting it near the top in a metric that saw scores ranging from 4 to 8.
-It made phenomenal bagels, close to the quality of the Editors' Choice Award winning Breville Smart Oven.
+It made phenomenal bagels, on par with the quality of any other model in our test lineup.
 It toasted faces evenly with just a few light spots.
 It was also able to leave the backsides untoasted.
 Its toast map showed a fairly large toasting sweet spot with all three slices in the center of the rack toasting fairly well, but it did produce some light spots near the crusts.
 The slices adjacent to the sidewalls did come out very light compared to those in the center.
 Overall we feel most people will be happy with the toasting quality of the Cuisinart.

 — Max Mutter and Steven Tata